 President: Dan Warth

-A registered Texas Professional Engineer and graduate of Texas Tech University, having recently been inducted into the Texas Tech Civil and Environmental Engineering Academy.
+A registered Texas Professional Engineer and a graduate of Texas Tech University, having recently been inducted into the Texas Tech Civil and Environmental Engineering Academy.
 Dan is presently the Regional Manager at Cobb, Fendley & Associates, Inc.

 Previously, Dan was a Vice President and Department Manager at URS Corporation, Austin, Texas, leading a staff of 65 employees on various infrastructure projects.
 He has longstanding relationships with clients like the City of Austin that illustrate his genuine concern for putting the needs of the client first.
 This consideration for his clients spills over into the community where he is an Executive Board Member for the Greater Austin Asian Chamber of Commerce.